 As agreed to in WCPFC7, the Strategic Plan would be adopted "as a living document that will incorporate the ongoing work of the Commission subsidiary bodies and Annual Sessions."
-The attached document is the Draft Strategic Plan for the Commission for the period from 2012-2014.
+The attached document is the Draft Strategic Plan for the Commission for the period from 2013-2015 adopting the recommendations from the WCPFC8 and the Subsidiary bodies.